 To be clear, if you think you have estrogen dominance, it’s best addressed with diet and lifestyle changes first (as I share in the linked article).
 Once you have a solid foundation, IF could be considered as an additional approach

-Research suggests that the HPO-axis disruption can occur when the body is under stress from undernutrition or over-exercise.
+Research suggests that the HPO-axis disruption33 can occur when the body is under stress from undernutrition or over-exercise.
 It's part of the reason athletes often experience amenorrhea.
 Fasting could have similar outcomes if taken too far.

 What About Other Hormones?

-Some human studies have also shown changes in thyroid hormones.
+Some human studies35 have also shown changes in thyroid hormones.
 Still, many practitioners question whether this is actually a concern as thyroid hormones appear to return to normal once subjects start eating again.
 More research specifically on fasting and the thyroid is needed.

 Like estrogen, progesterone production can also drop due to alterations in the HPO-axis and GnRH, throwing off overall hormone balance.
 If you are curious about the signs of hormone imbalance, I've written about it extensively here.